 At the same time, developing specialized skills in a discipline is a hallmark of the program, which is why you specialize in one of five concentrations:

 - Decision Sciences

 - Political Analysis

-The PhD in Health Policy degree is awarded by Harvard’s Graduate School of Arts and Sciences.
+The PhD in Health Policy degree is awarded by the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS).
 Our graduates leave the program well equipped to make an impact in academia, government agencies, research institutes, think tanks, foundations, and multinational corporations.